 Safe Patient Handling

 AOHP supports efforts to ensure a safer healthcare environment for both the patient and the employee, including utilizing lift/assist devices as the primary method for the prevention of musculoskeletal injuries.
 More than 40 years of instructing HCWs on proper body mechanics has done little to impact injury statistics.
 Back injuries and other musculoskeletal disorders related to patient handling are the leading cause of workplace disability for nurses and other direct patient care providers.
-Injury and illness data from 2011 reveal that nursing aides, orderlies and attendants had a rate of injuries and illnesses of 444 per 10,000 full-time workers.
-Registered nurses (RNs) had an injury rate of 136 per 10,000 full-time workers.
-This represents 39,980 and 21,570 days away from work, respectively.
-Home health aides had 7,490 days away from work.

 For patient transfers, lifts and repositioning, mechanical equipment must be provided by the facility and used by the caregivers.
 AOHP advocates for regulations, legislation, education, training, research and prevention activities as related to safer patient handling activities and methodologies.
 AOHP will work to influence both state and national legislation as it relates to safe patient handling.
 AOHP was privileged to participate in the national task force that published the Safe Patient Handling and Mobility Interprofessional Standards and Implementation Guide and Implementation Guidelines to Safe Patient Handling and Mobility Interprofessional National Standards.
 AOHP will continue to advocate the use of these documents for individuals responsible for implementing processes to reduce these injuries.

 AOHP supports efforts to ensure a safer workplace for employees by utilizing systems and processes that are evidence-based and supported through research.
 AOHP advocates for increased research, training and education related to respiratory protection for tuberculosis (TB), other airborne respiratory transmissible diseases and emerging infectious diseases such as Ebola.
 AOHP developed its position statement titled Respiratory Protection for HCWs in 2015.

-With the AOHP/NIOSH Memorandum of Understanding, a collaborative relationship has continued with the National Personal Protective Technology Lab (NPPTL) in Pittsburgh, PA, where groundbreaking healthcare-related research is being conducted on the need for annual fit testing, general respirator use, and respirator use in pandemics and other related areas in healthcare.
+With the AOHP/NIOSH Memorandum of Understanding, a collaborative relationship has continued with the National Personal Protective Technology Lab (NPPTL) in Pittsburgh, PA, where groundbreaking healthcare-related research continues to be conducted on the need for annual fit testing, general respirator use, and respirator use in pandemics and other related areas in healthcare.
 AOHP strongly supports NIOSH’s efforts to scientifically determine the need for annual fit testing, as well as the need for training and education regarding respiratory protection according to OSHA’s Respiratory Protection Standard and the CDC’s Guidelines for Preventing the Transmission of Mycobacterium tuberculosis in Health-Care Settings, 2005.

 AOHP supports implementing comprehensive violence prevention programs that are risk specific to the healthcare organization or facility.
 A comprehensive violence prevention program must include: a written program; management commitment; employee participation; hazard identification; safety and health training; and hazard prevention, control and reporting.
 Periodically, it is critical that the healthcare organization’s violence prevention program be evaluated and updated.
 These violence prevention programs need to address co-worker or lateral violence, as well.
-Case reports of prevention strategies that have reduced workplace violence in the healthcare setting include installing metal detectors at Emergency Department entrances, establishing a violent patient database, and limiting visitor access to specific floors or areas via a GPS tracking badge.
-AOHP supports and encourages healthcare organizations to endeavor to protect their patients, employees and visitors from acts of violence, as well as to advocate for further research on prevention strategies for workplace violence.
+Case reports of prevention strategies that have reduced WPV in the healthcare setting include installing metal detectors at Emergency Department entrances, establishing a violent patient database, and limiting visitor access to specific floors or areas via a GPS tracking badge.
+AOHP supports and encourages healthcare organizations to endeavor to protect their patients, employees and visitors from acts of violence, as well as to advocate for further research on prevention strategies for WPV.

 AOHP is recognized as the definitive resource for issues related to workers in the healthcare setting and holds the exclusive mission of addressing the needs and concerns of OHPs in healthcare.
 As the leading authority for occupational health in healthcare, AOHP is dedicated to promoting the health, safety and well-being of workers by: